jeffjyang/integers-as-a-service/README.md

 - /login
     - Login a user
     - Method: POST
-    - TODO this endpoint is incomplete
+    - TODO reset password or show some stats?
 - /getCurrentNum
     - Fetch the current number for a user
     - Method: POST